Blog · Paris · Unusual Sights in Paris: Where To Wander off the Beaten Path

 takespace

-I’ll help you discover new, unexpected sights that are off the usual tourist track.
-These are the “well-kept secret” places that mostly only locals know about and love.
-Each spot is worth a visit to see and experience the magic of Paris and feel closer to the city, away from the distraction of crowds.
+I’ll help you discover new, unexpected sights that are off the tourist track.
+These are the well-kept secret places locals know about and love.
+Each spot is worth a visit to see and experience the magic of Paris and encourage a genuine closeness to the city away from the usual crowds.

-Here is an introduction to seven places that you should add to your list of many things to do in Paris.
+Now without further ado, here are seven places that you need to add to your list of things to do in Paris.

-Right next to the famous Rue Mouffetard, which is a hub for students and families who want a bite to eat or a boutique shopping experience in a not-so-touristy area, there’s a historic Roman amphitheater hidden away in what seems like an average park.
+Right next to the famous Rue Mouffetard, a hub for students and families who want a bite to eat or a boutique shopping experience in a not-so-touristy area, there’s a historic Roman amphitheater hidden away in what seems like your average park.

-This arena was built in the 1st and 2nd centuries and used to host gladiatorial combats in front of audiences that reached up to 15,000 people in the now abandoned stands.
+This arena was built in the first and second centuries and used to host gladiatorial combats in front of audiences that reached up to 15,000 people in the now abandoned stands.
 It’s absolutely free to attend the empty arena today.

 While you’re here, you should look out for the small enclosures that once most likely housed animals in cages and entrances for the gladiators.
 It’s exciting to try to imagine what life was like for the gladiators then, their dramatic fights and glories — or maybe just play Frisbee in the sandy, open arena.